Skip to main content

 Checkmarx One supports Azure DevOps integration, enabling automated scanning of your Azure DevOps projects whenever the code is updated.
 Checkmarx One's Azure DevOps integration listens for Azure DevOps commit events and uses a webhook to trigger Checkmarx scans when a push, or a pull request occurs.
 Once a scan is completed, the results can be viewed in the Checkmarx One Platform.

-In addition, for pull requests, a comment is created in Azure DevOps, which includes a scan summary, list of vulnerabilities and a link to view the scan results in Checkmarx One.
+Additionally, for pull requests, a comment is created in Azure DevOps, which includes a scan summary, list of vulnerabilities and a link to the scan results in Checkmarx One.

 Notice